Monday, February 24, 2014

 There's only 1 person in NFL history who matches, and his name was also George, and he also had a "father" nickname: Papa Bear, George Halas.
 Co-founder of the NFL.
 Founder of the team that became the Chicago Bears.
 Quality player by the standards of his time.
 Coach who led them to 8 NFL Championships between 1921 and 1963.
 Owner of the team from 1920 to his death in 1983.

-Even in 1977, when NFL Films released a documentary titled Their Deeds and Dogged Faith, footage was included of Halas at Bears' training camp in Lake Forest, Illinois.
+Even in 1977, when NFL Films released a documentary titled Their Deeds and Dogged Faith, footage was included of Halas at Bears' training camp in the northern suburb of Lake Forest, Illinois.
 The announcer, John Facenda, said that seeing George Halas running Bears' training camp is like going to Mount Vernon, and seeing George Washington still in residence.

 But if we're only including players, then we need to decide which one was enough of a pioneer.
 So that disqualifies Halas.
 But it doesn't leave him out of the discussion.